Keep your school lunch game strong with this tips for quick and easy school lunch ideas. Kids can learn to pack their own lunches in a breeze.

 We also use cold packs in our lunch boxes every day so I make sure they are in the freezer the night before.
 Even if we don’t have perishable lunch items, the cold pack really helps food from getting weird.
 Nobody wants a weird lunch.

-Finally even though the boys will be primarily responsible for lunch-making, I love sending a little note to brighten their day.
+And while the boys will be primarily responsible for lunch-making, I love sending a little note to brighten their day.
 I’m not interested in really elaborate creations so I love this idea from a friend of mine to add some stickers of favorite things and write around them.
 I’ve been doing this since my oldest was in kindergarten and both boys still love their notes.

-And for the days when we just don’t have time for stickers, I reuse an older note saved in a recipe box.
+For the days when we just don’t have time for stickers, I reuse an older note saved in a recipe box.
 Our notes are on index cards so it’s a perfect fit!

-Quick School Lunch Ideas for Kids
+Quick Ideas for Kids to Make Their Own Lunch

 I’m always looking for healthy lunch ideas for my boys, but let’s be honest, kids can be hard to please!
 Over the years, we’ve found a few things that travel well and keep them full all day like fruits and veggies, various meats and sandwiches, and of course RITZ crackers!